ishakoradiya1/IS-477-project/reports/StatusReport.md

 * **Week 9-10:** final touches, polish write ups/docs, checking for reproducibility → both
 * **Week 11-12:** Submit (Github release, status report updates, and final README) → both

+Next steps include furthering analysis if it seems necessary, automating the workflow using the Python scripts, verifying that the scripts reproduce the exact cleaned and merged datasets, and expanding the analysis with additional visualizations and statistical tests.

 ## Changes
-A description of any changes to your project plan itself, in particular about your progress so far.
-Also include changes you made to your plan based on feedback you may have received for Milestone 2.

-Originally we planed on integrating on year or location using latitude and longitude.
-However, we noticed a common column of Ward in both datasets and merged using that to maintain consistency.
-Feedback we had gotten from our Milestone 2 was to review the licenses/terms of use and review that the dataset met the integration requirements.
-We found that it ____.
-~feedback --> fix licensing explanation part for dataset explaination
+Originally, we planned to integrate datasets using location coordinates (latitude/longitude) or year.
+During implementation, we discovered that both datasets contained a common Ward column, which provided a more reliable and consistent method for merging for the datasets.
+Feedback from Milestone 2 also requested that we review dataset licensing.
+Upon review of the Chicago Data Portal, we confirmed that both the Chicago Schools dataset and the Chicago Crime dataset are subject to the Chicago Data Portal Terms of Use, which allow use of the datasets for research, education, and non commercial purposes.
+By following these terms, we ensured that our work complies with licensing requirements.
+Additionally, the original crime dataset was too large to include entirely so we created a subset for 2011–2012 for processing and reproducibility.

 ## Contributions
-Each team member has to write a short summary of their contributions to the current milestone.
-Each team member should add and commit their contribution summary themselves to the shared github repo.
+Isha:
+Contributions for this milestone focused on data cleaning, integration, and automation.
+I examined both the Chicago Schools and Crime datasets, performing missing value analysis, renaming columns for consistency, and focusing on relevant subsets of columns.
+I then aggregated crime data by Ward and merged it with the cleaned school dataset to create an integrated dataset for analysis.
+To support reproducibility for future steps, I converted these steps into Python scripts (clean_data.py and integrate_data.py), which reads the raw datasets, cleans and processes them, and generates the merged dataset automatically.
+I also verified dataset integrity and documented the cleaning and integration workflow in the repository.

+Amritha:
-My contribution (Amritha) for this checkpoint was to start the analysis and create visualizations to understand our dataset better.
+Contributions for this checkpoint was to start the analysis and create visualizations to understand our dataset better.
 This included creating visualizations to show the distribution of safety scores and academic performance by school type (ES, MS, HS) and the relationship between average student attendance and ward crime count.
 Creating this relationship was important to directly address the attendance portion of our first research question.
 Additionally, I started the statistical analysis, including the OLS regression to predict safety from crime to quantify the strength of the relationships and analyzing the grouped correlation table to see if the crime/safety correlation is significantly different across school types.
 In the next weeks, I plan to create more visualizations and conduct deeper analysis to find underlying patterns/relationships within both datasets.